prikryla/nba-scraper/README.md

 ### Make statistics for players

-run all functions in file functions.ypinb.
+run all functions in file functions.ipynb.
 After this you have Pandas DataFrame df_allPlayers.
 Last function works as writer to excel

 ### Make statistics for teams

-run all functions in file team_functions.ypinb.
+run all functions in file team_functions.ipynb.
 After this you have Pandas DataFrame df_allTeams.
 Last function works as writer to excel.

 ### Make statistics for season

-run all functions in file season_functions.ypinb.
+run all functions in file season_functions.ipynb.
 After this you have Pandas DataFrame df_allSeasons.
-Last function works as writer to excel
+Last function works as writer to excel.

 ### Make plots from excel